Pseudouridine

-Pseudouridine (abbreviated by the Greek letter psi- Ψ) is an isomer of the nucleoside uridine in which the uracil is attached via a carbon-carbon instead of a nitrogen-carbon glycosidic bond.
-(In this configuration, uracil is sometimes referred to as 'pseudouracil'.)
+Pseudouridine (5-ribosyluracil, abbreviated by the Greek letter psi- Ψ) is an isomer of the nucleoside uridine in which the uracil is attached via a carbon-carbon instead of a nitrogen-carbon glycosidic bond.

-Pseudouridine is the most abundant RNA modification in cellular RNA.
-After transcription and following synthesis, RNA can be modified with over 100 chemically distinct modifications.
-These can potentially regulate RNA expression post-transcriptionally, in addition to the four standard nucleotides and play a variety of roles in the cell including translation, localization and stabilization of RNA.
-Pseudouridine, being one of them, is the C5-glycoside isomer of uridine that contains a C-C bond between C1 of the ribose sugar and C5 of uracil, rather than usual C1-N1 bond found in uridine.
+Pseudouridine is the most abundant RNA modification in cellular RNA and one of over 100 chemically distinct modifications that may affect translation or other functions of RNA.
+Pseudouridine is the C5-glycoside isomer of uridine that contains a C-C bond between C1 of the ribose sugar and C5 of uracil, rather than usual C1-N1 bond found in uridine.
+Uridine is converted to pseudouridine by rotating the uridine molecule 180° across its N3-C6 axis.
 The C-C bond gives it more rotational freedom and conformational flexibility.
 In addition, pseudouridine has an extra hydrogen bond donor at the N1 position.